axiom-crypto/axiom-docs/docs/docs/developer-resources/on-chain-data/finding-storage-slots.md

 ---
-description: Overview on storage slots and how to use them in your Axiom client.
+description: Overview of storage slots and how to use them in your Axiom client.
 sidebar_position: 2
 sidebar_label: Finding Storage Slots
 ---